 Of course checking the forecast is an essential part of kiteboarding but we all know that weather predictions can be wrong or only partially true.
 In Cabarete there are two WIND LIVE METERS connected to Windguru, one of the main forecast websites worldwide.

 One is located on Bozo Beach , the other on Kite Beach .
 Checking out live wind tells us precisely how many knots we have at this very moment.
 Do keep into account that because these meters are installed on the beach that the breaze is usually a few knots stronger out on the reef.

 To read the current breaze graphs, you need to know that the it is measured every minute and that the lower grey line gives us the least breaze measured in that time, and the higher grey line gives us the gusts measured in that time.

 The bold line in the middle of the two is the average and counts as the actual breaze.
-This average is also prominently displayed as the current wind together with the wind direction separately at the bottom.
+This average is also prominently displayed as the current wind together with the direction separately at the bottom.

 Checking and understand wind forecasts